apache/brpc/README.md

 ### Make services more reliable

-brpc is extensively used in brpc, with more than 600,000 instances and 500 kinds of services, from map-reduce, table storages, high-performance computing, machine learning, indexing servers, ranking servers….
+brpc is extensively used in Baidu, with more than 600,000 instances and 500 kinds of services, from map-reduce, table storages, high-performance computing, machine learning, indexing servers, ranking servers….
 It's been proven.

 brpc pays special attentions to development and maintenance efficency, you can [view internal status of servers](docs/cn/builtin_service.md) in web brower or with curl, you can analyze [cpu usages](docs/cn/cpu_profiler.md), [heap allocations](docs/cn/heap_profiler.md) and [lock contentions](docs/cn/contention_profiler.md) of services online, you can measure stats by [bvar](docs/cn/bvar.md), which is viewable in [/vars](docs/cn/vars.md).